chrisguest75/sysadmin_examples/13_code_server/README.md

 ## Setup
 The code server repo is available [here](https://github.com/cdr/code-server)

-Some install and configuration instructions can also be found [here] (https://coder.com/docs/code-server/v3.12.0/install).
+Some install and configuration instructions can also be found [here](https://coder.com/docs/code-server/v3.12.0/install).

-Install and run this on a local linux server
+Install and run this on a local linux server.
+I used `WebSSH` app to connect to perform the installation.
 ```sh
 # dry run
 curl -fsSL https://code-server.dev/install.sh | sh -s -- --dry-run